dotnet-websharper/Permissions/README.md

 4. Open the hosted demo to see the Sample project in action:
    [https://dotnet-websharper.github.io/Permissions/](https://dotnet-websharper.github.io/Permissions/)

-## Why Use the Permissions API

-The Permissions API allows web applications to manage and query the status of various browser permissions.
-Key benefits include:

-1. **Improved User Experience**: Request permissions proactively and provide better feedback to users.
-2. **Enhanced Security**: Prevent unnecessary permission prompts by checking the current status.
-3. **Fine-Grained Control**: Determine whether a feature (e.g., notifications, microphone) is granted, denied, or needs user approval.
-4. **Seamless Integration**: Works with other Web APIs like Notifications, Geolocation, and Microphone.

-**Note:** If permission prompts do not appear, please check and allow the required permissions manually in your browser settings.

-Integrating the Permissions API with WebSharper allows developers to create interactive and secure web applications in F#.

 ## How to Use the Permissions API

 ### Example Usage